DevCra4/Powershell_One_Liners/README.md

 # Powershell_One_Liners
-Powershell commands used often for system administration
+This is my personal storage for the powershell commands I often for system administration.
+Hopefully you find them useful.